diptobiswasanime4/Notes/Computer Networks/OSI Model.md

 Created: March-23-2024

-OSI stands for Open System Interconnection.
+OSI stands for Open Systems Interconnection.

 OSI Model is for understanding and designing a Network Architecture that is flexible, robust and interoperable.
 It is developed by International Standards for Organizations (ISO)